daveyarwood/blog.djy.io/src/_drafts/fixing-timing-issues-in-tests.md

 }
 {% endhighlight %}

-This tends to get the tests passing in the short term, but it's not a very reliable approach.
-Even if we're seeing the tests pass most of the time right _now_, we're bound to see them fail at some point, when we least expect it.
+This tends to get the tests passing in the short term, but it's not a reliable approach.
+Even if we're seeing the tests pass most of the time right _now_, we're still bound to see them fail at some point, when we least expect it.
 Maybe the worker will be especially lazy that day, and it will take longer than our `sleep` accounted for.

 It's also worth noting that in this simple example, we're storing our vote data in memory, so reading and writing it is not going to contribute much to the slowness of the worker.
 But if this were more like a real world application, we would probably be putting our votes into some kind of database instead.
 At that point, our tests would be even _more_ susceptible to timing issues because we would also have to contend with obstacles like network latency and database locks.

 # If at first you don't succeed...